mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

-This is not necessarily the way to go about doing this, *but* notice the `while` statement, and then the `if: ... else: ...` block that either prints something, or extends the `paths_to_process` function.
+This is not necessarily the way to go about doing this, *but* notice the `while` statement, and then the `if: ... else: ...` block that either prints something, or extends the `paths_to_process` list.

 # Conclusion

- - Python's Truthy and Falsy values allow you to rewrite common conditions in a way that is more readable.
+ - Python's Truthy and Falsy values allow you to rewrite common conditions in a way that is more readable and, therefore, Pythonic.
  - You can implement your own Truthy and Falsy values in custom classes by implementing the `__bool__` dunder method.
  - You should also be careful when checking if a given variable